PaddlePaddle/PaddleSpeech/docs/source/introduction.md

 # PaddleSpeech

 ## What is PaddleSpeech?
-PaddleSpeech is an open-source toolkit on PaddlePaddle platform for two critical tasks in Speech -  Speech-to-Text (Automatic Speech Recognition, ASR) and Text-to-Speech Synthesis (TTS), with modules involving state-of-art and influential models.
+PaddleSpeech is an open-source toolkit on the PaddlePaddle platform for two critical tasks in Speech -  Speech-to-Text (Automatic Speech Recognition, ASR) and Text-to-Speech Synthesis (TTS), with modules involving state-of-art and influential models.

 ## What can PaddleSpeech do?